-We round up 9 of the absolute best phaser pedals for guitarists on the market!
+- We round up 9 of the best phaser pedals for guitarists on the market!

-There are tonnes of options on the market so it can be difficult to decide which to go for.
+There are many options on the market, so deciding which to go for can be challenging.
 If you can, it’s always worth taking a pedal on a test run at your nearest guitar store to see if it’s for you.

-We know that’s not always possible, however, so to get you started, here’s our rundown of the 9 best phaser pedals.
+However, we know that’s not always possible, so to get you started, here’s our rundown of the 9 best phaser pedals.

 What Are The Best Phaser Pedals On The Market?

-Finally, the BOSS PH-3 Phase Shifter is the most versatile pick here, with a load of tone-shaping options on board to suit all styles.
+Finally, the BOSS PH-3 Phase Shifter is the most versatile pick, with a load of tone-shaping options on board to suit all styles.

 Aside from these, you’ll find plenty of other unique options on this list for all budgets.
 Here are our top picks for the best phaser pedals: